-- Time limits: Policies differ from school to school, but many schools have time limits on transfer credits.
+Time limits: Policies differ from school to school, but many college and universities have time limits on transfer credits.
 If the credits you hope to transfer were earned more than a year ago, consult the credit transfer policies at the four-year school.

 Get Help from Your Advisor